lewagon/dotfiles/04-Front-End/03-Bootstrap/03-Airbnb-without-grid/README.md

 In this challenge, reproduce [this page](http://lewagon.github.io/bootstrap-challenges/08-Final-airbnb-home-without-grid/) by using Bootstrap classes **as much as possible.**

 - Every time you need to design a component, look first in the [Bootstrap documentation](http://getbootstrap.com/) to see if there is a class for that.
 - For the banner and the footer you will have to write your own CSS.
-For the banner, you can [copy/paste code from Le Wagon library](http://lewagon.github.io/ui-components/#banner) to save time.
+For the banner component, pick it in [Le Wagon library](http://lewagon.github.io/ui-components/#banner) and put the CSS code in `banner.css`.

 Here are some tips to help you.